GavinWang-2024/Python_game_directory_processor/README.md

 # Game Directory Processor

-This Python script processes game directories, compiles the game code, and generates metadata for the games found within a specified source directory.
+Processes game directories, compiles the game code, and generates metadata for the games found within a specified source directory.

 ## Features